sundeepsbrar/LearningReact/README.md

-All code in this repository is associated with the course "Modern React with Redux [2019]" taught by Stephen Grider.
+All code in this repository is associated with the course "Modern React with Redux [2019]" taught by Stephen Grider and post on Udemy.
 Each directory include a seperate lesson or project created during the taking of this course.